Famous and quirky: embrace the charm and character of these iconic country pubs in Australia!

 Broad Arrow Tavern

-Also known as the bar with the bras!
-Found over 250km south out of Katherine in Daly Waters, the local pub is the perfect (and maybe the only) stopover in your long drive.
-Built in 1930, Daly Waters is flocked with locals and tourists passing through to check out the infamous hanging bras of all colours, shapes and sizes.
+Also known as the bar with the bras, the Daly Waters Pubs is truly fashioned by the people who have visited since opening in 1930.
+Found over 250 kilometres south out of Katherine in Daly Waters, this legendary outback pub local pub is the perfect stopover in your long drive.
+One of the most unique and special pubs in Australia, Daly Waters’ quirky decor is made possible by the flock of locals and tourists passing through to check out the infamous hanging bras of all colours, shapes and sizes.
 Forgot your bra?
-Not to worry, guests are also known to leave other treasures behind… how about an Irish Hurling Stick?
+Not to worry, guests are also known to leave other treasures behind including their hats, shoes, and other unique oddities that makes you feel like you are seated in a little piece of quirky history.

 Desert Cave Hotel

-Found within Coober Pedy, also known as the opal capital of the world; visitors to the area and Desert Cave Hotel will be amazed by the lack of residents roaming the streets.
-Look no further than underground.
+Who knew that one of Australia’s top country pubs could be found in a city with so little residents roaming the streets.
+Found within Coober Pedy that’s also know as the opal capital of the world, visitors to the Desert Cave Hotel will need to look a little deeper to find the real action.
 Due to the extreme daytime heat, majority of the town spends their time underground.
-Equip with a pub, gaming room, dining options and even accommodation all encased within the sandstone walls.
+Equip with a pub, gaming room, dining options and even accommodation all encased within the sandstone walls, Desert Cave Hotel is an otherwise classic Aussie pub experience inside the sandy walls of this unique part of the continent.
 What is usually found up above, you’ll find down below at the Desert Cave Hotel.

-Found a short walk away from Victoria Hill Mine, Goldmines Hotel was built in Bendigo in 1872 and since has become Heritage Listed and recently underwent a revitalising renovation.
-Reopening to the public as of December 2018, the Goldmines Hotel is a haven for locals and travellers.
-Equip with a Victorian-styled garden, function rooms and a chic bar serving up decadent drinks.
-Pair your visit with the Goldmines Hotel iconic Sticky Bourbon Smoked Pork Ribs.
+Found a short walk away from Victoria Hill Mine, Gold Mines Hotel was built in Bendigo in 1872 and has since become one of the most delightful oddities in the Victorian pub scene.
+Equipped with a Victorian-styled garden, function rooms and a chic bar serving up decadent drinks, the Gold Mines Hotel is a haven for locals and travellers alike.
+One of Australia’s top country pubs, pair your visit to the Gold Mines Hotel with their iconic Sticky Bourbon Smoked Pork Ribs and you’ll be in for a ‘golden’ time.

 Opening its doors in 1864, Nindigully Pub has taken the title as Queensland’s oldest pub, with the longest continual liquor license.
-Today, visiting Nindigully Pub you might be lucky enough to bump into the locals of Nindigully – a total population of nine people.
-Located on the bank of Moonie River, Nindigully Pub is perfect for a schooner or two, their legendary Big Burgers, the very interesting décor and of course their annual Pub Pig Race.
-“Come as a stranger, leave as a friend.”
+Today, visiting Nindigully Pub, you might be lucky enough to bump into the locals of Nindigully – a total population of nine people.
+Funnily enough, Nindigully Pub serves up a Road Train Burger which is big enough to feed up to eight people, or the entire town of Nindigully.
+Located on the bank of Moonie River, Nindigully Pub is perfect for a schooner or two, an afternoon of feasting, the very interesting decor and, of course, their annual Pub Pig Race.
+Be sure to visit this slice of Queensland countryside for an unforgettable night outcountry pub experience.

 Pub in the Paddock

-Over a two hour drive south-east of Launceston in Tasmania, Pub in the Paddock seems more like a humble abode in Pyengana’s rolling hills region.
+Over a two-hour drive south-east of Launceston in Tasmania, Pub in the Paddock seems more like a humble abode in Pyengana’s rolling hills region.
 The estate has been licensed since 1880 – making it one of the oldest pubs still open in Tasmania.
 Equip with accommodation and of course a restaurant for a quality pub feed, visitors of Pub in the Paddock will soon be surprised to learn about the Princess of the Paddock – Priscilla.
 Much to your own liking, Priscilla loves nothing more than the occasional beer or two.
+This is one Australian pub you must visit at least once!